chinamike65/hugo-tuolesi/content/book3/book3en.md

 264

-Section 3 Refuge This part is about taking refuge.
+#### Section 3 Refuge

+This part is about taking refuge.

 There are two kinds of refuges.
-Southern Buddhism and Chinese Buddhism are three refuges, and Tibetan Buddhism is a double practice of esoteric and esoteric practice.
+In Southern Buddhism and Chinese Buddhism are three refuges, and Tibetan Buddhism is a double practice of exoteric and tantric practice.
 Therefore, we are talking about four refuges.

 1. Those who take refuge in the Three Jewels of the Three Evil Paths, no matter which path one falls into, one will suffer a lot of pain.
-If one thinks deeply about these sufferings, a fear will arise.
+If one thinks deeply about these sufferings, dread will arise.

 Think again: in the face of the fear of falling into the lower realms, who can save us?
-Only the Guru Three Jewels!
+Only the Guru's Three Jewels!
 If we go to hell, the Buddha can save us, this is the Buddha's treasure; the Dharma friend can recite the sutras to save us, it is the Dharma treasure; the Bodhisattva can save us, it is the Sangha's treasure.

 Therefore, to take refuge in the Three Jewels, from this moment onwards, the heart of taking refuge in the Three Jewels arises.

-There are two basic reasons for taking refuge in the Three Jewels: one is the fear of the three evil realms; the other is the confidence in the Three Jewels.
+There are two basic reasons for taking refuge in the Three Jewels: one is the fear of the three evil realms; the other is confidence in the Three Jewels.

-These two reasons are the reason for the conversion of the lower clergy, and they are also the fundamental reasons for conversion.
+These two reasons are the reasons for the conversion of the lower clergy, and they are also the fundamental reasons for conversion.

 Only when these two causes are possessed can one truly take refuge and truly enter into Buddhism.